jwitte08/TPSS/README.md

 The code is based on the generic finite element library [deal.II](https://github.com/dealii/dealii).
 Using MPI requires the "forest-of-octrees" library [p4est](https://github.com/cburstedde/p4est) which is responsible to efficiently partition the triangulation with respect to distributed memory.

+---
+**Warning**

+To run the current TPSS software this branch (https://github.com/jwitte08/dealii/tree/rt_matrixfree) of jwitte08's deal.II fork is required.

+---

 ### Installing p4est

 First clone **deal.II**, here, e.g. cloned to the directory _dealii_: